oskarestrom/polymer_dynamics/README.md

 In the theory section below, the equations and assumptions for these variables are given.

 ## Using the script
 The function create_DNA_df() will create a pandas dataframe containing all the variables listed above.
+The DNA lengths 1,2,5,10,20,48.5 and 165.6 kbp are slected as long as an ionic strength corresponding to 5x TE with a dye to base pair staining ratio at 1:200.
+The temperature is set to 22 C (which the effective width and Zimm relaxation time depends on).
 ```python
 import polymer_dynamics.dna_functions as dn
 import numpy as np